bilardi/python-prototype/README.rst

 #####

 Read the unit tests in `tests/testMyClass.py <https://github.com/bilardi/python-prototype/tests/testMyClass.py>`_ file to use it.
 This is a best practice.
-You can read also the documentation by command line, if you download by github
+You can read also the documentation by command line,

 .. code-block:: bash